-Each household is provided with two boxes.
-Both boxes are clearly labelled for food waste.
+Each household can request two boxes clearly labeled for food waste.

 In your home, separate all of your food waste from any other waste such as plastics and packaging and put the food waste into the small kitchen box.
 This should be emptied into the larger storage box for collection.
 If you use liners for the kitchen box, there is no need to line your larger box.

 You don't have to use the kitchen box provided by us.
 You can store the material in whatever you want in the kitchen as long as when you transfer the material to the large storage box for collection there is no contamination (i.e. plastic bags, glass etc).

 You do not have to use liners in your food waste boxes.
 If you wish to do so you can choose between two kinds of liner, as follows:using newspaper, paper bags or compostable starch liners.

 Newspaper can be used as a compostable liner or wrapper.
 Either line your kitchen box with one sheet of newspaper or wrap your food in a sheet of newspaper and place in your storage box.
 This helps to keep the box cleaner and the newspaper will be composted with the food waste.